outworldly/PMC/Impact.md

 - In the absence of intervention by the United Nations (UN) or regional organizations, governments may be tempted to seek assistance from PMCs.
 - PMCs can provide advice and training to governments facing internal instability or other challenges.
 - While PMCs may not directly engage in combat, they can play a role in supporting military operations.

-It is important to note that these notes are based on the provided information and do not include any additional information.

-## Growth in Demand for PMCs

-- The trend towards outsourcing military and security services is expected to continue.
-- Governments that lack the resources or expertise to perform certain functions themselves may rely on PMCs.
-- Multilateral institutions and NGOs may also increase their demand for PMC services.

-## Potential Tasks for PMCs

-- PMCs may focus on tasks such as logistics, maintenance, and training.
-- Involvement in combat operations is expected to be relatively rare.

-## Future Outlook

-- Predictions about the future growth of the PMC market are speculative.
-- Continued growth in the demand for PMC services is likely, especially if the trend towards outsourcing continues.
-- PMCs may work for both the private sector and governments.
-- The focus of PMCs is expected to be on non-combat tasks, with combat operations being a rarity. # Mercenaries and Private Military Companies

-## Conclusion
-- The debate on the usefulness and dangers of private military companies continues.
-- Stricter regulation and accountability are needed to address the concerns raised by critics.
-- The effectiveness and cost of private military companies should also be carefully considered when deciding whether to employ them.